Home > Information > SEND

-At Ethos College, we recognise that children and young people may have a wide range of needs.
-These may include cognition and learning, communication and interaction, social, emotional and mental health difficulties and sensory and physical.
+At Ethos College, we understand that children and young people may have diverse needs, including: cognition and learning challenges; communication and interaction difficulties; social, emotional and mental health difficulties; as well as sensory and/or physical impairments.

 Lindsey Ellis, SENDCo: lellis@eat.uk.com